ECP-WarpX/WarpX/Docs/source/developers/python.rst

 By default, the wrapper only includes the valid cells.
 To include the ghost cells, set the argument ``include_ghosts=True``.

 The wrapper provides access to the data via global indexing.
-Using standard array indexing with square brackets, the data can be accessed using indices that are relative to the full domain (across the MultiFab and across processors).
+Using standard array indexing (with exceptions) with square brackets, the data can be accessed using indices that are relative to the full domain (across the MultiFab and across processors).
 With multiple processors, the result is broadcast to all processors.
 This example will return the ``Bz`` field at all points along ``x`` at the specified ``y`` and ``z`` indices.